SimoMurazzo/MyCollectionMinerals-Rocks/README.md

 # MyMineralCollection
-Web app Django based to store, manage and show your mineral collection
+Web app Django-based to store, manage and show your mineral collection

 ## First run (only in development mode)